 The Glendale Water Treatment Plant (GWTP) was placed into service in 1976 and initially operated as a direct filtration plant with direct pumping from the filters into the distribution system.
 Over the years, improvements have been made to the GWTP to incorporate the same basic treatment processes found at the CBWTP.
 The GWTP is currently used as a peaking plant to provide critical peak period supply to Sparks and Southeast Reno.
 It is normally not operated in the off-peak period (November through April), since system demands do not require its operation and because it is more efficient to consolidate off-peak operations at the CBWTP.
-Upon completion of the Glendale Diversion project, Phase 4 of the Sparks Feeder Main and the Effluent Pumping Improvements in 2011, the GWTP is now able to deliver approximately 38 MGD (net treatment capacity of 34.5 MGD) plus 3.5 MGD of "arsenic blend wells") into the distribution system.
-Although the GWTP normally discharges its entire output into the Sparks zone where the production is needed to maintain tank levels and service pressures in the peak summer months, the effluent pump station also has a bank of pumps designed to deliver water into the Highland zone.
+Upon completion of the Glendale Diversion project, Phase 4 of the Sparks Feeder Main and the Effluent Pumping Improvements in 2011, the GWTP is now able to deliver approximately 42 MGD (net treatment capacity of 32 MGD plus 10 MGD of "arsenic blend wells") into the distribution system.
+The current distribution system facilities can convey flows up to approximately 34 MGD from GWTP.
+Additional distribution system improvements are needed to convey higher flows from GWTP to minimize system pressures increases near GWTP.
+Although the GWTP normally discharges its entire output into the Sparks Gravity Zone where the production is needed to maintain tank levels and service pressures in the peak summer months, the effluent pump station also has a bank of pumps designed to deliver water into the Highland Gravity Zone.